-- results in the same outcome as when the trading venue would disclose another peak of the iceberg order in the order book first. - 33.
-In case of LIS-OMF combinations, hidden iceberg orders may be executed outside the CLOB only when the size of the two reserve orders resting in the OMF is equal or above the LIS threshold and matching is not possible in the lit book.
+33. In case of OMF waivers including LIS features, hidden iceberg orders may be executed outside the CLOB only when (i) the size of the two reserve orders resting in the OMF is equal or above the LIS threshold and (ii)\no disclosed part of the reserve orders can be matched in the lit book.